Table of Contents

-Expanded scope of TDS on rent paid
+TDS deduction on rent paid by individuals and HUFs

 In order to bring more taxpayers into the tax net, the government has expanded the scope of the tax deduction at source on rent paid.
 This will cover all individuals and HUF, which are not covered under the existing provisions as explained above.
 Each individual and HUF will have to deduct tax at source on rent being paid, at the rate of 5% in case the amount of rent for each month or part of the month is more than Rs 50,000.